warrenwu123/computer_space/README.md

 ## [1] Test the AWS environment

+This test verifies AWS CLI configuration and access to EC2 service, ensuring we can interact with AWS resources.
 For this part, we need to test if AWS is configured successfully and if we can get access to its service and resources.

 Code:by using ec2 command to get regions table